NYC Screener Cheat Sheet

 - Some of our NYC partnered schools have an educational focus such as software engineering, law, finance and international studies.

-- NYC is on Eastern Time which is an hour ahead of Chicago and 3 hours ahead of the Bay Area.
+- NYC is on Eastern Time which is one hour ahead of Chicago.

-- NYC has 4-year matches: 11th and 12th grade of high school and the first 2 years of college/post-secondary pursuits
+- NYC has 4-year matches: 11th and 12th grade of high school and the optionall first 2 years of college/post-secondary pursuits .

 - NYC mentor applicants are asked if their schedules will support a monthly meeting that can occur between Monday through Thursday from 6pm-8pm EST.